Structure and Requirements

 - Four courses (4 c.u.) must provide an interdisciplinary background on the cultural, historical, political, economic, and geographical ramifications of globalization and may be taken through a variety of departments, including but not limited to History, Anthropology, Ethnomusicology, Political Science, etc. These interdisciplinary courses should be relevant to literary studies.

 - Four courses (4 c.u.) in advanced literature, film, or culture.
-Course themes may include issues like globalization, diaspora, immigration, colonial or international encounters (e.g. COML 093, COML 294).
+Course themes may include issues like globalization, diaspora, immigration, colonial or international encounters (e.g. COML 1190, COML 2180, COML 2401, COML 2931, COML 2950).
 Two of these courses (2 c.u.) should be taught in a language other than English.*

-* Exceptions may be considered for students with demonstrated proficiency in an African, Asian and other languages in which literature courses are not offered at Penn but in which supervision is available in the form of Independent Study.
+* Exceptions may be considered for students with demonstrated proficiency in an African, Asian, or minor language in which literature courses are not often offered at Penn but in which supervision is available in the form of an Independent Study.

 The Honors Program